the-ivii/habbitTracker/README.md

 # HabbitTracker

 Project Overview:
-The Micro-Habit Tracker is a minimalist web application designed to help users build and maintain daily habits through visual tracking and motivation.
+The Habit Tracker is a minimalist web application designed to help users build and maintain daily habits through visual tracking and motivation.

 * Technologies Used:
 #Frontend: